MacawNL/Readme2ghpages-windows/README.md

 * The **PublishDocumentation.ps1** script does commit the README.md file first, so no need to do this after editing the documentation.

 * Keep images in the master branch, and reference the images in the documentation using its full path.
-I use the folder DocumentationImages.
+I use the folder **DocumentationImages**.
 You can find the path to the image by open it on the GitHub side and selecting the raw view.
 In the address bar you will see the full path to the image.
-Example of such a path: https://raw.github.com/MacawNL/WebMatrix.Executer/master/DocumentationImages/ErrorsAndWarningsPane.png
+Example of such a path: https://raw.github.com/MacawNL/WebMatrix.Executer/master/DocumentationImages/ErrorsAndWarningsPane.png.
+Advantage of this approach is that the images are also accessible from the README.md in the **master** branch.